 During the Sweat Challenge, you had the chance to join your favourite trainers for weekly activities on Instagram to help you feel motivated, informed and ready to achieve your goals.

 We had some live sessions with Kayla, motivational talks from Kelsey, helpful demos from Chontel, strength and mobility skills with Cass and tips from Britany.

 So many great tips and ideas were shared!
 Here are just a few things we learned:

-Kayla Itsines said: “I wouldn't focus too much on looking at your heart rate, I would focus on getting your 'SWEAT' up and making sure you have a good workout.”
+When asked about whether your heart rate should be really high throughout your entire workout, Kayla Itsines said: “I wouldn't focus too much on looking at your heart rate, I would focus on getting your 'Sweat' up and making sure you have a good workout.”

-@vanessa_fulton asked Kelsey Wells: “How do you make sure you’re eating a balanced meal, especially when you don’t always have time to sit down and eat?”
+Kelsey Wells was asked for her advice on making sureyou’re eating a balanced meal, especially when you don’t always have time to sit down and eat.

-Kelsey’s recommendation from her own experience was: “I focus on ALWAYS making sure every meal has a good source of protein and VEGGIES.
+Based on her own experience, Kelsey shared: “I focus on ALWAYS making sure every meal has a good source of protein and VEGGIES.
 Other than that I mostly opt for complex carbs, and fruit for my sweet tooth.
 If you are hydrating properly and eating a lot of veggies and adequate protein, you are doing AMAZING.
 Don't stress too much about it, stress/guilt is the WORST thing for your diet :).”

 We supported each other

 Whether you got sick or missed part of the challenge for any other reason, or experienced moments of self-doubt, the Sweat Community supported and encouraged each other.